julienetie/hyper-active/README.md

 ```
-Depreciated: A better version will be built-into Wavefront
+Discontinued: A better version will be built-into Wavefront.
+Some minor cleanups will continue to be made.
 ```
 # yogafire